Top Five Things to Forget When Studying Abroad in Latin America

 I never knew just how much bread one person was capable of eating until I spent a day with myself in Argentina.
 Because I pass 10 bakeries on my 10-minute walk to class every day, I could soon test that limit.
 Your host mom will feed you so much food that you think you can’t take one more bite, then she’ll refill your plate completely.
 When (and if) you finish, she’ll ask you why you’re not hungry today.
 Every pound I gained while studying here, I earned.

 Forget about the existence of taboo conversation topics.

 There is no such thing as a question that’s too personal in a conversation with an Argentine.
 They’ll be your friend right away, and once they’re your friend, they’re not afraid to ask you anything.
 As a teaching assistant in English classes, I got asked anywhere from “Have you ever been in love?” to “Do you like President Trump?” to “Do you believe in God?”
 Although at first the abruptness of these personal questions unsettled me, I soon embraced the chance to exchange opinions and beliefs with people with completely different lives from mine.

 No, not everyone is flirting with you; they’re just touchy people.
 As someone who values highly her personal space, kissing strangers on the cheek and snuggling up to unfamiliar people on public transportation was new to me.
 But I soon learned to let my guard down and open myself up to conversations with new people.
 And though greeting someone with a kiss will never seem natural to me, I don’t visibly grimace anymore when I see PDA in the park, which I think is a win.

-Emma Houston is an English literature and Spanish major at DePauw University who studied abroad with IFSA at the Mendoza Universities Program in Argentina in the fall of 2018.
-She is an International Correspondent for IFSA through the Work-To-Study Program.
+Emma Houston is an English literature and Spanish major at DePauw University who studied abroad with IFSA in Argentina in Fall 2018.
+She is an IFSA International Correspondent through the IFSA Work-To-Study Program.